Skip to main content

 Context: When there is good buy-in from teams.

-When there is access to code (white-box testing mode).
+When code is accessible (white-box testing mode).

 When stronger guarantees are warranted.